One Voice Project

 The CU School of Public Health, WINGS, and our many stakeholders would like to thank EACH and EVERY survivor of childhood sexual abuse who participated in the first phase of the One Voice Project.
 The research team, specifically, was inspired by your openness, honesty, courage and resilience.
 Your insight has a lot to teach us.

-Originally, we anticipated sharing results from this Phase via our website this summer.
+Originally, we anticipated sharing results from this Phase via our website summer of 2017.
 We sincerely apologize that we are behind schedule with that outcome.
 However, we realized that we needed to move forward with Phase 2 of the assessment – learning more about the ways that Providers are currently supporting survivors, before we could really share insight from Phase 1.

-To summarize, we THANK YOU again for your incredible participation; we honor your courage and choice to share your experiences to help improve services for other survivors, and we are proud to stand beside you, as you walk forward on your healing journey.
+Again, we THANK YOU for your incredible participation; we honor your courage and choice to share your experiences to help improve services for other survivors, and we are proud to stand beside you, as you walk forward on your healing journey.

 And we look forward to sharing, learning and growing together – as these efforts proceed.